 Judicial sources are issued by the judiciary, and consist of opinions or case law; dockets (the filings in a case); and court rules.

-Legislative sources are issued at the federal level by Congress; and at the state level by the representative bodies (the names vary by state, but are most frequently referred to as Houses, Assemblies, Delegates (for the lower bodies) and as Senates (for the upper bodies)).
+Legislative sources are issued at the federal level by Congress; and at the state level by the representative bodies.
+The names vary by state, but are most frequently referred to as Houses, Assemblies, or Delegates (for the lower bodies); and as Senates (for the upper bodies).
 Every state, with the exception of Nebraska, is bicameral.
-These sources consist of statutes/laws/codes, session laws, and legislative history (which includes hearings, amendments, prints, etc.).
+Legislative sources consist of statutes/laws/codes, session laws, and legislative history (which includes hearings, amendments, prints, etc.).

-One of the most important steps in finding primary sources is determining the jurisdiction and type of the sources you seek to find.
+One of the most important steps in finding primary sources is determining the jurisdiction and type of source you seek to find.
 Your research will be much easier if you can determine:

 1. What jurisdiction are you in?
 Are you looking for federal or state materials?
 If state materials, which state?
 If federal, which district/appellate court?